Mayo Clinic Care Network Content

 • How far do you live from the hospital?

-• How long would it take you to get to the hospital in an emergency, including time to arrange any necessary child care or transportation?
+• How long would it take you to get to the hospital in an emergency?
+Include time to arrange child care or a ride.

-Preterm labor poses serious risks for your baby.
-Work with your health care provider to understand your diagnosis and improve your chance of a healthy outcome.
+Preterm labor puts your baby at risk.
+Work with your healthcare team to improve your chance of a healthy outcome.